to

 the creative storytelling group Katha Krafters.
 She loves to don many hats including

-storytelling and friendship with stories has grown and matured in many
+friendship with stories has grown and matured in many different ways through

 offers as a storyteller are: * Training: Storytelling for teachers. * Story Curriculum: Create a customised story-based curriculum